You can only claim a tax deduction for gifts or donations to organisations which are deductible gift recipients (DGRs).

 Bushfire and flood donations

-If you make donations to bucket collections for bushfires and flood victims of $2 or more, you can claim a tax deduction for your contributions without a receipt provided the contribution does not exceed $10.
+If you make donations of $2 or more to bucket collections conducted by approved organisations (DGR's), for example for victims of natural disasters, such as bushfires, severe storms or flooding, you can claim a tax deduction for these contributions without a receipt provided the total of these contributions does not exceed $10.

 What you can't claim